Enabling the future of Cancer Precision Medicine and Research via Rapid and High-Quality Amplicon Sequencing

 CleanPlex RNA Technology is an ultra-high multiplex PCR-based target sequencing solution for RNA samples.
 CleanPlex RNA workflow (Figure 2) adds an additional proprietary reverse transcription step in front of CleanPlex DNA workflow so as to convert RNA to cDNA for downstream multiplex PCR amplification.
 By doing so, CleanPlex RNA inherits all the advantages and features of CleanPlex DNA technologies.

-CleanPlex RNA applications include single cell RNA analysis, gene expression analysis, microRNA, cancer fusion gene detection etc. Paragon Genomics is in the process of launching several CleanPlex RNA-based ready-to-use cancer fusion panels.
-Currently, we are accepting CleanPlex RNA Custom Panel requests from researchers and clinicians.
-Meanwhile, if you are interested in knowing more about the performance of our CleanPlex RNA technology, please refer to our CleanPlex SARS-CoV-2 Panel, a CleanPlex RNA panel for detecting and characterizing the full genome of the SARS-CoV-2 virus.
+CleanPlex RNA applications include single cell RNA analysis, gene expression analysis, microRNA, cancer fusion gene detection etc. Paragon Genomics has launched several CleanPlex RNA-based ready-to-use cancer fusion panels.
+We also accept CleanPlex RNA Custom Panel requests from researchers and clinicians.

-Prof. Elliot Stieglitz‘s Lab at the UCSF Benioff Children’s Hospital developed a 25-gene custom NGS assay powered by Paragon Genomics’ CleanPlex technology to retrospectively measure the molecular burden of juvenile myelomonocytic leukemia (JMML) patients at the time of initial diagnosis and posttherapy before hematopoietic stem cell transplantation.
+Prof. Elliot Stieglitz‘s Lab at the UCSF Benioff Children’s Hospital developed a 25-gene custom NGS assay powered by Paragon Genomics’ CleanPlex technology to retrospectively measure the molecular burden of juvenile myelomonocytic leukemia (JMML) patients at the time of initial diagnosis and posttherapy.

 There are a wide range of instruments and methods for capturing, enriching, and enumerating circulating tumor cells (CTCs).
 Once isolated, CTCs can be studied using next-generation sequencing (NGS) to obtain their genomic profiles.
 Targeted sequencing of CTCs using amplicon-based NGS panels is an ideal approach because the workflow is simple to implement and requires little amount of input DNA.